QasimK/learn-it/pytest-cheat-sheet.md

 # Running particular tests
 --ignore=tests/       # Ignore folder or file, you can do this multiple times

-py.test test_mod.py   # run tests in module
-py.test somepath      # run all tests below somepath

 # Only run tests matching the "string expression", e.g. "MyClass and not method"
+# Combine -k with the below filters
 py.test -k stringexpr

+# Run a module, or a folder
+py.test test_mod.py
+py.test somepath

 # Run a method or a class
 py.test test_mod.py::test_func